 If you’re someone who doesn’t like brown lentil soups, you must give this one a try before giving up on it!
 Why?
 Because this is the best soup EVER!!!

 It is so incredibly tasty; I promise you won’t be able to stop eating it!
-It has a whole different flavor pallet than your typical lentil soup, with the yummy Asian flavors.
+It has a whole different flavor palate than your typical lentil soup, with the yummy Asian flavors.
+The combination of the roasted peppers mixed with toasted sesame is simply outstanding!

-I personal can’t stand the classic lentil soup, actually it’s sad to say but I loathe it!
-This soup on the other hand, I can’t get enough of.
+I personally can’t stand the classic lentil soup, actually it’s sad to say but I loathe it!
+This soup, on the other hand, I can’t get enough of.

 I like this with a crisp cold Sake or an Asian beer such as and Asahi or Sapporo.
 It’s also great with a Riesling, Pinot Gris, white Rioja, or Sauvignon Blanc.

-- 4 Red Bell Peppers – roasted – purred
+- 4 Red Bell Peppers – roasted – deseed – destemmed – pureed

 - 1/2 White Onion – diced